jenssegers/laravel-mongodb-lite/README.md

 The difference between the full version and this lite version is as following:

  - [x] Database manager with configurable connections
  - [x] Basic model class with accessors and mutators
-- [x] Use original MongoCollection methods
+ - [x] Use original MongoCollection operations
  - [ ] Advanced Eloquent operations like relations
  - [ ] Query builder support

 This lite version returns the native PHP MongoDB collection object instead of hiding them behind the query builder.
 This can be useful for people who want to do advanced MongoDB stuff using the original methods.